-The onset of the Covid-19 pandemic from early 2020 has significantly impacted on the operations of National Museum of Ireland, posing operational, health and safety and financial risks and challenges.
 New activities, reprioritisation of work and pressure to deliver services have impacted on National Museum of Ireland operations and staff.
 These risks have been assessed, documented on the Risk Register and mitigating actions have been put in place.
 The risks and required actions are being continually monitored.
 The resultant challenges in maintaining effective internal controls were assessed by the board, incorporating guidance issued by the Chartered Institute of Internal Auditors and the Office the Comptroller and Auditor General.
-The Board is of the opinion that there has been no material change to the operation of the internal control environment in National Museum of Ireland as a result of Covid-19.

-In addition, Audit & Risk Committee oversaw the following:
+In addition, Governance, Audit and Risk Committee oversaw the following:

-- Development of a Covid specific Risk Register - Commissioning of a Remote Working Policy & monitoring of staff engagement measures - Enhanced monitoring of operation of internal controls
+- Commissioning of a Remote Working Policy & monitoring of staff engagement measures - Enhanced monitoring of operation of internal controls